ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 ### Hardware

 This where you'll need to dive a bit deeper: unfortunately, there aren't comprehensive resources yet, and open hardware licensing is still a relatively new area.
-I plan to share some thoughts on specific open hardware licenses in future posts.
+I plan to share some opinions on specific open hardware licenses in future posts.

 ## What if we change our minds later?